diikd12/diikd12/README.md

 - 🎓 **Education:** Informatics Engineering, Universitas Riau.
 - 💼 **Currently:** Developing software projects and building my creative portfolio at **Divisorks**.
-- 🌱 **Currently learning:** Data Structures, Algorithms, and UI/UX Design.
+- 🌱 **Currently learning:** Data Structures, Algorithms, UI/UX Design, Cyber Security, and the German language.
+- 🚀 **Ultimate Goal:** Aspiring to become a Cyber Security Professional.
 - 🎯 **This Year's Focus:** Expanding my Full-Stack Development skills, growing my design client base, and staying consistent with my workout routine (Push/Pull/Legs!).
 - ⚡ **Outside of IT:** When I'm not coding or editing, you can usually find me tuning my favorite JDM cars (Skyline R34 & Supra MK4) in Assetto Corsa or Forza Horizon 5, or pushing rank in PUBG Mobile.